7abushahla/Muharaf-Writer-Identification/README.md

 | ResNet50 (Baseline) | 85.3             | 84.1         | 93.4                   |
 | DenseNet201         | 87.5             | 86.3         | 94.8                   |
 | Xception            | 88.2             | 87.8         | 95.2                   |

+### Experimental Conditions

+To ensure the robustness of the model, we repeated the entire training process using three different random seeds: 42, 570, and 1073.
+This produced three distinct models for the same architecture, allowing us to compute the average and standard deviation of evaluation metrics across all three runs.
+This approach helped verify the model’s stability and reliability when applied to real-world data.

+A notable challenge we encountered during experimentation was ensuring that full models could be loaded seamlessly to either resume training or obtain evaluation metrics.
+This difficulty arose because we defined custom layers for SPP, NetVLAD, and L2-normalization, requiring careful handling to guarantee compatibility with TensorFlow’s serialization and deserialization framework.
+To address this, each custom layer was implemented with the necessary methods to enable full serialization and deserialization.

+The \begin{small}\texttt{get\_config()}\end{small} method was included to store initialization parameters, making sure that the layer configurations could be correctly reconstructed.
+Additionally, the \begin{small}\texttt{@tf.keras.utils.register\_keras\_serializable()}\end{small} decorator was applied to make these layers recognizable by TensorFlow's saving and loading mechanisms.
+The \texttt{call()} method defined the forward pass logic, ensuring consistency during both training and inference.
+For layers with trainable parameters, such as NetVLAD, the \texttt{build()} method was used to initialize the weights, allowing for proper reconstruction when the model was reloaded.
+By adhering to these practices, our custom layers were seamlessly integrated into TensorFlow workflows, enabling efficient experimentation and deployment across various setups.

 ---